idiotWu/observable/README.md

 ## Limitations

 1. Only changes made through `obs#add`, `obs#update`, `obs#set`, `obs#delete` will be captured

 2. Don't support change types of "reconfigure", "setPrototype" or "preventExtensions"
-3. Source code has transpiled with babel, meanwhile, some polyfills are included too.
-If you don't need these polyfills, please import `'observable.js/src/*'` instead.

 ## License